 Home Remedy

 There was a period in my early thirties that I had a lump behind my right ear.
 Maybe it was there for a year, maybe 5 years.
-But right at the base of my ear where my lobe dangles near… Continue reading
+But right at the base of my ear where my lobe dangles near my neck, there once lived a small lump.
+It was nothing to worry about at … Continue reading Home Remedy

 The Most Shameless Women This Country’s Ever Seen